Economic and Political Overview

 Economic Indicators

-An ageing population, the emigration of skilled labour, significant tax evasion, insufficient health care, and an aggressive loosening of the fiscal package may compromise Romania’s long-term growth and economic stability and are the economy's top vulnerabilities.
-Despite a relatively low level of unemployment (at 5.5% in 2022), Romania remains one of the poorest countries in Europe, with 34.4% of the population at risk of poverty or social exclusion (the highest ratio in the EU - data by Eurostat).
-The IMF estimated the country’s GDP per capita (PPP) at USD 38,097 in 2022, still 29.4% below the EU average.
+An ageing population, the emigration of skilled labour, significant tax evasion, and insufficient health care may compromise Romania’s long-term growth and economic stability and are the economy's top vulnerabilities.
+Despite a relatively low level of unemployment (at 5.6% in 2024), Romania remains one of the poorest countries in Europe, with 32% of the population at risk of poverty or social exclusion (the highest ratio in the EU - data by the EU Commission).
+Labour market pressures have eased due to slower economic activity and a growing inflow of foreign workers.
+However, labour demand remains strong, and the unemployment rate is expected to decrease slightly.
+Nominal wages in both sectors grew at a double-digit rate in 2024, but wage growth is expected to moderate in 2025 and 2026 due to high minimum wage increases, lower inflation, and reduced labour market tightness.
+Lastly, the IMF estimated the country’s GDP per capita (PPP) at USD 47,203 in 2024, still below the EU average.

 Source: IMF – World Economic Outlook Database , Latest available data